 As a large watch, the Sinn EZM 10 TESTAF would need to be light enough for daily wear, yet also tough enough to resist scratching in an often cramped and busy cockpit environment, and thus the process to Tegiment titanium was invented.

-This is the only such watch in Sinn's current production to feature Tegimented titanium.
+Th EZM 10 and EZM 9 are the only such watches in Sinn's current production to feature Tegimented titanium.

 The watch is water resistant to 200 meters, and features a black calf-leather strap with water-resistant backing and orange stitching.

 This new watch features the very latest construction of Sinn's patented DIAPAL oil free escapement.